Office of the Registrar

 Location101 Montana Hall (campus map)

-Advising and course selection begins for continuing students for Summer 2014 and Fall 2014.
+Advising begins for continuing students for Spring 2016.

 Last day for master's comprehensive or doctoral final examination.